Impact for Financial Services

 Securitisation Vehicles

 The Bill seeks to provide for one of the approaches outlined for securitisation vehicles set out by the Organisation for Economic Co-operation and Development (‘OECD’) in the June 2024 Administrative Guidance.
 This option does not exclude a securitisation vehicle from Qualified Domestic Top Up Tax (‘QDMTT’).
 However, it does not impose the QDMTT calculated in respect of the securitisation vehicle on the vehicle itself but intends to impose the liability on another member of the MNE group.
-If there are no other constituent entities (other than securitisation vehicles), the QDMTT liability remains that of the securitisation vehicle itself.
+If there are no other constituent entities in Ireland (other than securitisation vehicles), the QDMTT liability remains that of the securitisation vehicle itself.
 Utilising this option means that Ireland’s QDMTT safe harbour status remains in place.

 Other Updates